thealscott/sassquatch/README.md

 If you have general utility mixins or functions over and above compass, this is the place for them to live.

 ### The Constructor
 The constructor currently lives in the helpers folder (though I might move it, as it is special) and it serves a role similar to what its name implies.
-Each breakpoint stylesheet starts by including the construtor.
-In the constructor we should define any and all modules and helpers that you want to be universally applied/availble.
+Each breakpoint stylesheet starts by including the constructor.
+In the constructor we should define any and all modules and helpers that you want to be universally applied/available.
 If you don't include them in the constructor, you need to include them manually either in your page styles or in your breakpoint styles.

 ## Plugin Features and tasks